stevenimpson/stevenimpson.github.io/_posts/2025-01-13-2024-music---the-steven-shortlist.md

 <!--more-->

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/album/2lIZef4lzdvZkiiCzvPKj7?utm_source=generator" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>
 I simply could not have a list of music from 2024 without including brat.
-The pendulum of Charli swings erratically from coke in the club to vulnerable concerns about missing a chance at parenthood right back to the club, and I think it works precisely thanks to those dare I say brattish swings.
+The pendulum of Charli swings erratically from coke in the club to vulnerable concerns about missing a chance at parenthood right back to the club, and I think it works precisely thanks to those, dare I say, brattish swings.
 Brat was life for most of my June and July, and it was a good life.

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/album/3XZSdDA1pUrZaDpK1QSjgq?utm_source=generator" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>
 I loved Charly Bliss’s last album [Young Enough](https://open.spotify.com/album/664LoJLvkRrnZSbXnTcGaK?si=Ix0R9vgjReK3UYa_3tbJPg), but this one is where I really fell in love with the group’s sound.
 I couldn’t get enough of their powerpoppy sound this year.
 Wall to wall singalongs in the car kind of stuff.